sjoerdvankreel/firefly-synth-2/README.md

 * Comes with unison stereo spread, detune, phase offset, 2 new ones: voice blend and phase offset randomization (gets rid off the phasing effect).
 * For "wave" mode, get 6 sub-oscis, 2 fixed waveforms, 2 pwm-modulatable waveforms, 1 hardsync-capable waveform, and 1 dsf generator.
 * For "fm" mode, a 3-op FM generator with 3x3 matrix, unit delay on the feedback path, free or rational (0.25 or 1:4) C:M ratios, choice of linear or exponential FM.
+* There are loads of new waveforms, see credits below.
+I stole a bunch of properly BLEP'ed algo's.
+These also include fully BLEP'ed hardsync versions of saw/sqr/tri.
+These are superior to FF1's hardsync-anything, so hardsync-anything is out.

 # Build it